Poundage: Poundage under Charles II of England

 Under the reign of Charles II of England (1660–1685), the Convention Parliament (25 April 1660 – 29 December 1660) was founded and followed the Long Parliament that was dissolved on 16 March 1660.

 The Convention Parliament, which had only been in existence for eight months, re-established the right for life to collect the poundage to the monarch of England.

 From 1660, successive monarchs were able to collect poundage once again.

 Abolition of poundage

-The Customs and Excise Act 1787 replaced all the customs duties, which included poundage, by a system where individual tariffs would be applied to importations.
+The Customs and Excise Act 1787 (27 Geo.
+3. c.
+13) replaced all the customs duties, which included poundage, by a system where individual tariffs would be applied to importations.

 The act was divided into two parts.
 The first part included a statement related to the regulation of all the customs duties; the second part listed tables of duty and drawback amounts for all types of products.

 A list comprising all importations and tariffs related to each import was consequently put in place.